Transport of organelles by elastically coupled motor proteins: A generic model for a cargo elastically coupled to N motor proteins

+We have looked at the dependence of $\langle \delta f\rangle$ (the average force on the motor due to viscous drag) on the stiffness, in the presence of external force $f=-3 {\rm pN}$.
+The analytical expression (eq.\ref{c4e30}), in comparison with simulation results, is shown in fig.\ref{c4f5b} insets.
+Notably, the average force on the motor due to viscous drag in the absence of external force, shown in fig.\ref{c4f5}, is slightly larger than that in the presence of force $f=-3pN$, as shown in fig.\ref{c4f5} insets.
+This is expected because the opposing force reduces the average velocity of the motor-cargo complex, thereby reducing the viscous drag force on it.
+Further, with increase in stiffness, the average velocity of the motor decreases, and hence the force experienced due to the drag force also reduces accordingly.

+The mean squared fluctuation $\sigma_f(N)$ which quantifies the load sharing properties is shown in fig.\ref{c4f5b} for $N=1$ and $2$.
+From both simulations (symbols) as well as the analytical expression (eq.\ref{c4e31}, lines), we see that $\sigma_f(N)$ is an increasing function of $\kappa$, i.e., when motors are weakly interacting, they share load equally.
+For typical $\kappa$ and $N$, the deviation is not small- almost 1pN for $N=1$ and 2pN for $N=2$, when $\kappa=0.5{\rm pNnm^{-1}}$; the numbers become 2.5pN for $N=1$ and 4pN for $N=2$ when the stiffness is $1.5{\rm pNnm^{-1}}$.
+The inset of fig.\ref{c4f5b} shows the coefficient of variation $r=\sigma_f(N)/\langle f_n\rangle$ for $N=1,2$.
+Note that while $r$ is less than (but comparable to) 1 for $N=1$ (for $\kappa <$1.5pN/nm), it is typically greater than one for $N=2$.
+Force experienced by an individual motor in an assembly is subject to large relative fluctuations when $N$ is large.

+The average force experienced by the motor in the presence of elastic motor-cargo coupling has been studied numerically by Kunwar et al.\cite{Kunwar2} and it has been shown that, the force experienced by the motor decreases with the stiffness, similar to what we have seen in fig.\ref{c4f5}.
+Moreover, in their work, broadening of the distribution of force experienced by the motor with increases in the stiffness was also observed, which is captured by $\sigma_f(N)$ in fig.\ref{c4f5b} in our study.

-{\it Velocity versus $f$}: In order to understand how velocity changes as a function of external force, we studied force-velocity curve for cargo driven by single motor ($N=1$) at various stiffnesses for Model I and II, results are shown in Fig.\ref{fig7} (a) and (b) respectively.
-We see that, for the chosen set of parameters, the force-velocity curve is concave-up for Model I and convex-up for Model II (when $\theta=0.1$).
-The origin of this difference may be understood using the following argument\cite{Phillips}.
-For a motor moving in plus direction, $\overline{\Delta} > 0$, and because of the form of the rate in Model I, forward hopping of the motor by $\ell$ is exponentially suppressed while backward hopping occurs with intrinsic rate $v$.
-Therefore, force velocity curve is always concave up in this case.
-However, in Model II, the chosen load distribution factor $\theta(=0.1)$ is less than $0.5$; therefore, backward hopping rate is more sensitive to load.
-As a result, we see convex-up force velocity curve in this case.
-As shown in Fig.\ref{fig7} (a) and (b), qualitatively similar behavior is seen in computer simulations also.
-Nevertheless, a large deviation is observed at larger $f$ in Model II, close to the regime where velocity becomes zero.
-In the simulations, the velocity becomes zero at same force for all $\kappa$ values, indicating that the stall-force is independent of $\kappa$.
+{\it Velocity versus $f$}: We studied the force-velocity curve for a cargo driven by a single motor ($N=1$) at various stiffnesses, results of which are shown in fig.\ref{c4f7}.
+We see that, for the chosen set of parameters in Table \ref{c4t1}, the force-velocity curve is convex-up.
+The comparison with computer simulations (symbols) show nice agreement with the theoretical results at small opposing forces ($f <0$), while significant deviation is observed at larger opposing forces, particularly close to the regime where velocity becomes zero.
+Interestingly, in simulations, the velocity appears to cross zero at the same force for all $\kappa$ values, indicating that the stall-force is independent of $\kappa$; a more detailed discussion on the same is given in the next paragraph.